raymondfeng/loopback-model-visualizer/README.md

 You will find the following diagrams generated:

-* user-class.svg (open with browsers such as Chrome)
+* loopback-models.svg (open with browsers such as Chrome)
-* user-class.dot (open with graphviz)
+* loopback-models.dot (open with graphviz)
-* user-object.svg

 ### Options

 #### Filters
-* builtins: Including builtin types
-* allFunctions: Including all functions
 * excludingNulls: Excluding null/undefined properties
 * format: Diagram format